chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 * The step is an `os-script` step.
 The script behind the step is responsible for deleting the file on the server.

 ### Script

+<div class="alert alert-danger" role="alert">The information in this section is in beta and is subject to change.</div>

+The FreeMarker variable for the `previousDeployed` object is automatically added to the `freemarker-context`.
+This allows the script to refer to the properties of the previous deployed object such as file name.

+The Unix script `undeploy-artifact.sh.ftl` contains:

+    echo "Undeploying file on Unix"
+    rm ${previousDeployed.container.home + "/context/" + previousDeployed.file.name}
+    echo "Done"

+### Script

+<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

 The Unix script `undeploy-artifact.sh.ftl` contains: